shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-pos-bridge-sdk.md

 1. In order to transfer assets between **root** (Ethereum) and **child** (Polygon) contracts, they should be mapped first.
 This is a process by which an existing token contract is mirrored between the root and child chain.
 If the token you intend to transfer already exists on **Polygon**, this means you don't need to perform the **mapping**.
 Check the [official docs](https://docs.polygon.technology/docs/develop/ethereum-matic/submit-mapping-request/) to learn about the mapping process.
 2. After we mapped the contract, it's time to transfer the assets.
 We can either use the [Mintnft](https://bridge.mintnft.today/) or the [Polygon SDK](https://polygon.technology/polygon-sdk/).
-We will use both of them
+In this tutorial, we will use both of them.

 # Setting up Metamask
 Before we get into the details of moving the tokens, let's set up **Metamask** so we can check our **ETH**, **MATIC**, and **MLBs** token balances.